FattahAmil/hospital-management-system-mini-project-in-c/README.md

 # hospital management system (mini project) in c
-The objective of this mini-project is to develop a hospital management system that will allow users to add, create, search, modify, list and delete patient records.
+The objective of this mini-project is to develop a hospital management system that allows users to add, create, search, modify, list, and delete patient records.
-Le système doit être facile à utiliser et doit inclure des fonctionnalités de validation des données pour garantir la précision des informations saisies.
-Le système doit également être capable de fournir des informations pertinentes sur les patients rapidement et efficacement pour faciliter la prise de décision des professionnels de santé.
-Le but ultime est de fournir un outil de gestion des dossiers de patients fiable et efficace pour les professionnels de la santé travaillant dans un hôpital ou une clinique.
+The system should be user-friendly and include data validation features to ensure the accuracy of entered information.
+Additionally, it should be capable of swiftly and efficiently providing relevant patient information to aid healthcare professionals in decision-making.
+The ultimate goal is to provide a reliable and efficient patient record management tool for healthcare professionals working in hospitals or clinics.
 # - Features:
 The main features of the hospital management system are as follows
 1. Add a new patient: